 Water provided to District customers comes from both surface water and groundwater sources.
-Surface water from Lake Mary is collected, filtered, and disinfected.
+Surface water from Lake Mary is collected, filtered, disinfected, and treated for corrosion control.
 Groundwater is pumped from nine wells located within the community in the Mammoth Basin watershed.
 Water from all but one of the wells is treated with chlorine and ferric chloride and filtered to remove iron, manganese, and arsenic prior to delivery to customers.
+Water from all wells is treated for corrosion control.
 Depending on where you live in the community, you may receive all surface water, all well water, or a combination of the two.
 The source of your water may also change depending on the season.
 If you are interested in which water source is being supplied to you at any time, please contact the District.

-Source Water Assessments were conducted for the wells and surface water supplies of the Mammoth Community Water District Water System between 2001 - 2009.
+Source Water Assessments were conducted for the wells and surface water supplies of the Mammoth Community Water District Water System between 2001 and 2009.
 The purpose of the assessments was to identify potential sources of drinking water contamination.
 The assessment showed that the District's groundwater production wells are considered most vulnerable to contamination from the sewer collection system.
 In addition, raw surface water supplies are considered most vulnerable to recreation activities and the sewer collection system.
 A copy of the complete assessment may be viewed at Mammoth Community Water District office or at SWRCB San Bernardino District Office, 464 West 4th Street, Suite 437, San Bernardino, CA 92401.
 You may request a summary of the assessment be sent to you by contacting the SWRCB District Engineer at (909) 383-4328 or by contacting MCWD, (760) 934-2596 or (760) 934-4080 (fax).
 In 2011, the District updated its Watershed Sanitary Survey, which identifies potential sources of contamination to the surface water supplies and is available at the District offices.